 Sorry for the long sabbatical.
-My family and I went on a month long trip through Eastern Canada.
-In prepping for, going on, and organizing since the trip, there has been little room for blogging.
+My family and I went on a

-Fortunately, our travels allowed me to practice some dietary and exercise principles; and I also was able to learn from some pitfalls and other experience.
-Here is the first of a few I will share!
+principles; and I also was able to learn from some pitfalls and other

 About to leave on our trip, I found myself in a very common “food situation”: there was nothing to eat.
 In an effort to avoid waste, we essentially stopped grocery shopping days in advance and tried to eat our way through our perishable food.
 The morning we were leaving for the airport, there was nothing left to eat that wouldn’t take a certain amount of imagination and a lot of cooking time.
 In an attempt to get our home clean, bills paid in advance, packing done, baby supplies organized, I forgot to buy healthy on-the-go snacks like I typically do.
 So, I arrived at the airport unfed, famished, and knowing I would need a good amount of food to hold me over until we landed six hours later.
 Worst of all, I was faced with convenience store and fast food as my only options.
 Once we landed, we were on the road quite a bit and I was faced with similar options.